SSC exams

 • Junior Engineering (Mechanical)

-The SSC JE passing candidates are employed under the engineering field under various departments.
+The SSC JE passing candidates are employed in the engineering field under various departments.
 The in-hand salary ranges between INR 35400 – Rs.
 112400 per month.
 The employee also gets pension benefits and required allowances

 SSC CHSL Exam (Combined Higher Secondary Level)